-Brush and gray and black wash, charcoal, and graphite, with orange and red wash
+Gray and black wash, charcoal, and graphite, with watercolor, on cream laid paper

 Dudley P. Allen Fund 1927.208